wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles.md

 :::

 :::tip
-(1) [It's] a simple plan for salvation that has no exceptions, [miracles] are all the same because there is likewise no hierarchy in illusions (Wapnick, LDNC, p.
+(1) [It’s] a simple plan for salvation that has no exceptions, [miracles] are all the same because there is likewise no hierarchy in illusions (Wapnick, LDNC, p.
 562)
 :::

 :::tip